 7 November 2017: CrewConnect Global, KNect 365 Maritime, Manila, Philippines.

 7 June 2017: International Conference on Maritime Policy, Technology and Education.
-Hosted by Southampton Solent University and Shanghai Maritime University in Southampton, UK.
+Hosted by Solent University and Shanghai Maritime University in Southampton, UK.

 The team continues to work on the industry case studies and data analysis from the interviews with maritime stakeholders.
 The findings will form part of the final project report and recommendations to the industry.